kewalkishang/kewalkishang/README.md

 <h1 align="center"> Hi there 👋, I'm Kewal! </h1>
-A versatile software engineer with a passion for front-end and creative projects.
+A versatile software engineer with a passion for Full-Stack and creative projects.
 Specializing in :
 <ul>
   <li>
-   Full Stack Mobile/Web application development
+   Mobile/Web application development
   </li>
   <li>
     AR/VR experiences , Game Dev